Few-Shot Dialogue Summarization via Skeleton-Assisted Prompt Transfer in Prompt Tuning: Implementation Details

 \section{Implementation Details}

 We use Hugging Face Transformers\footnote{\url{https://github.com/huggingface/transformers}} \cite{wolf-etal-2020-transformers} during implementation.
 We train the BART-large models using AdamW \cite{loshchilov2018decoupled} with the default learning rate linearly decaying from $5E-5$.
 All models with a prompt length of 200 are trained for 50 epochs on an NVIDIA TITAN Xp GPU (12 GB memory) with a batch size of 2 and they each take approximately 25 hours (for DST) / 0.3 hours (for 100-shot dialogue summarization) to train.
-During inference, we perform beam search with a beam size of 6, and the decoding takes 1.5 seconds per batch.
+During inference, we perform a beam search with a beam size of 6, and the decoding takes 1.5 seconds per batch.

 All turns of the input dialogue are prepended with special tokens as speaker identifiers (\texttt{[USER]} or \texttt{[SYSTEM]}), and then concatenated into a single input sequence which is truncated to 1024 BPE tokens.
+We use the ROUGE-L F1 score as the textual similarity metric $\text{\texttt{Sim}}(\cdot,\cdot)$ in Algorithm \ref{alg:skeleton-extraction}.
 The dialogue skeletons are appended to the ground-truth dialogue states (or summaries), and there is a special token \texttt{[SEP]} between the dialogue states (or summaries) and skeletons.